Codecademy/gamut/README.md

 ### Publishing an alpha version of a module

-Every PR that changes files in a package publishes alpha releases that you can use to test your changes across applications
+Every PR that changes files in a package publishes alpha releases that you can use to test your changes across applications.

-1. Create a PR
+1. Create a PR or Draft PR.
-1. In the github "checks" UI, find the "Publish Alpha" task
+    - This will kickoff the "Deploy" github action which will publish an alpha build.
-1. Once this check has passed, click on it, and look through the output for the alpha version number
+1. After the alpha build is published, the `codecademydev` bot should comment on your PR with the names of the published alpha packages.
-1. Use this version in the other application you want to test your changes on
+1. Install this version of the package in your application you wish to test your changes on.

 ### Working with pre-published changes